PROV-013: Appointment of Visiting Faculty and Scholars

 Individual schools and departments may establish more restrictive eligibility criteria.

-1. Faculty Exchange:
+4. Faculty Exchange:

 A visiting faculty member may be part of a cross-institutional faculty exchange.
-Exchanges usually take the form of a one or two semester stay in which the University faculty member assumes the teaching or research duties in the cooperating institution, while the visiting faculty member assumes similar duties here.
+Exchanges usually take the form of a one- or two-semester stay in which the University faculty member assumes the teaching or research duties in the cooperating institution, while the visiting faculty member assumes similar duties here.
 Exchange visits may develop as formal agreements between institutions or as informal arrangements initiated by the interested faculty members.
 However they develop, all exchange visits require the prior approval of the dean and the executive vice president and provost.

 Procedures:

-Major Category: Executive Vice President & Provost Policies
+Executive Vice President & Provost Policies

-Next Scheduled Review: 03/20/2022
+Next Scheduled Review:

-Approved by, Date: Executive Vice President and Provost, 06/11/2010
+Executive Vice President and Provost, 06/11/2010

-Revision History: Updated link 7/1/20; Updated 3/20/19.
+Revised 9/6/23; Updated link 7/1/20; Updated 3/20/19.